Blog – Posted on Friday, May 01

 This is the OG of all online book catalogues and discussion boards — take a look and you’ll see that it’s an oldie but a goodie.
 Of course, the basic functions of LibraryThing are rather similar to Goodreads: there are millions of books that readers can add to their lists, as well as review with star ratings.

 While the interface harks back to the earlier days of the world wide web, LibraryThing has a secret weapon that’ll appeal to all readers, especially modern ones: their Zeitgeist.
-This page displays the crème de la crème of the whole site, from the most popular books to the hottest reviews, which is updated constantly.
+This page displays the latest crème de la crème of the whole site, from the most popular books to the hottest reviews, which you can also write with the help of a good book review template.
 Just a glance shows that the readers here know how to read between the lines and wield their words!

 So if you’re hoping to read or share some in-depth literary thoughts with fellow sharp-minded users , LibraryThing is the site to browse.
 (You can even access it without creating an account!)